Debojyoti91/ActiveLearning-LiBattery/README.md

 This project focuses on predicting lithium-ion battery properties using advanced machine learning techniques, including **Graph Neural Networks (GNNs)**, **SHAP analysis**, and **active learning strategies**.
 The pipeline is structured to provide robust predictions, interpret model behavior, and enhance performance using minimal data via active learning.

+## Project Contents

+- `src/`: Source code for the project, including data processing, GNN modeling, SHAP analysis, and active learning.
+  - `data_preparation.py`: Handles loading, preprocessing, and saving of data.
+  - `model_definition.py`: Defines the GNN model architecture and graph representation.
+  - `train.py`: Implements the training loop for the GNN and active learning strategies.
+  - `evaluate.py`: Evaluates the trained model and generates visualizations.
+  - `shap_analysis.py`: Conducts SHAP-based feature importance analysis.
+- `notebooks/`: Google Colab notebooks are provided in the **notebook** folder for direct and accurate implementation of these models.

 ## Features

 - **Graph Neural Network (GNN) Modeling**: